-Post-harvest completion data were collected for units that received company harvest plan completions (where harvest and logging activities such as falling, yarding, hauling and loading had terminated) during the reporting period.
+Post-harvest completion data were collected for units that received company harvest plan completions (all harvest and logging activities such as falling, yarding, loading, and hauling were completed) during the reporting period.
 For plan completions, the number of green wildlife trees retained was estimated as the number of remaining trees > 12" dbh per acre.
 Post-harvest LWD and snag retention for all units within the MSMA and Moore Tract were measured by ocular estimate following the completion of the harvest unit.
 Slash piles to benefit marten occupancy within the MSMA and Moore Tract were created post-harvest and retained at a rate of one structure per 5-10 clearcut acres within each ground-based unit.
-Slash pile numbers for clearcut harvest units were measured by ocular estimate following the completion of the harvest unit.
-If a THP was to be burned for site preparation, the completion data was not collected until after the plan was burned.
+Slash pile numbers for clearcut harvest units were measured by ocular estimate following the completion data was not collected until after the plan was burned.
 It was noted for each completion whether site preparation, burning, windthrow or some other form of forest management damaged the retained habitat features.